arungpisyadi/xerpex-fe/docs/XERPEX_USER_GUIDE.md

 #### Regular Users
 - **Data Isolation**: Can only access data they created (user_id isolation)
-- **Core Functions**: Create and manage their own customers, quotes, invoices
+- **Core Functions**: Create and manage their own customers, Quotations, invoices
 - **Limitations**: Cannot view other users' data or access financial reports

 #### Finance Users